 The full fine of $300 reflects the seriousness of this infraction.
 It may be impossible for a person with a disability to enter a building if there is no parking close to the entrance.Where does the money from parking fines go?

 CPA is required to turn 100% of net revenue generated from parking tickets to The City of Calgary's general fund.
-This money is used by The City in the interests of all taxpayers.When paying my parking ticket online, why is there a $3 service fee?
+This money is used by The City in the interests of all taxpayers.Is there a fee to pay my ticket online?

-Please report illegally parked vehicles to our Customer Solutions Centre at 403-537-7100, option 2.
-Dispatch operators monitor this line on a 24/7 basis and are able to dispatch an officer to investigate.
+Please report illegally parked vehicles to our Parking Patrol & Investigations Division at 403-537-7100, option 2.
+Dispatch operators monitor this line and are able to dispatch an officer to investigate.
 Please note that response times will vary depending on the time and location.